 Some years later, Paradigm Entertainment announced Harrier 2000 / 2001 for the Nintendo 64, a new flight game that sadly was never released.
 It’s possible that their plan to port VX Vampire XDV-7 changed when they understood that it would have been too difficult to convert an Onyx simulator to an N64, so the project evolved into a new, different title: Harrier 2000.

-Thanks to Celine for the contribution!
+Thanks to jorcyd and Celine for the contribution!
 Scans from Cd Consoles #4, Console Plus #49 and Edge #29